-As a business owner, it is your legal obligation to serve food that is safe and suitable for your customers and to be aware food sensitives (allergens or additives in food).
+As a food business owner, it's your legal obligation to serve food that is safe and suitable for your customers and to be aware of food allergies and intolerances.

-A food allergen is an immune response to a particular food and can be life threatening
+A food allergen is an immune response to a particular food and it can be life threatening.

 - fish and fish products